What are diamonds and how are diamonds formed naturally?

 But if diamonds are formed inside the Earth, how do they get to the Earth’s surface?

 Diamonds were carried upwards from the mantle, towards Earth’s surface, by the lava originating in deep volcanic eruptions.
 These violent volcanic eruptions happened billions of years ago when Earth was much hotter.
-The lava from these violent eruptions traveled at very high speeds towards the Earth’s surface through vertical structures, breaking the Earth’s crust.
+The magma from these violent eruptions traveled at very high speeds towards the Earth’s surface through vertical structures, breaking the Earth’s crust.
 This magma brought with it mantle rocks, including the volcanic rock called kimberlite, which then cooled upon reaching the Earth’s surface.
 The vertical tunnels through which the magma traveled to the Earth’s crust are called kimberlite pipes, and it’s inside these kimberlite rocks that we find the diamonds formed billions of years ago in the Earth’s mantle.

 So next time you admire a beautiful diamond jewelry, just remember that it’s a gemstone formed through reactions that took place billions of years ago.
 That’s a pretty ancient and expensive piece of heritage we have from our planet!